Inedo/inedo-docs/InedoSDK/extending/writing.md

    This actually writes the desired text to the file.

-{.info}
 For brevity, we've left out the logging messages; but those are pretty self-explanatory.
-Anything logged will be associated with the current operation.
+Anything logged will be associated with the current operation.{.info}

 Now apply a few attributes to the operation itself to make it discoverable to Otter: